-This page is for sharing practical lessons that we are learning as we go along, relevant ta all aspects of Inga alley cropping, how to implement it and how best to promote the Inga system to the actual farmers who would benefit from it.
+This page is for sharing practical lessons that we are learning as we go along, which are relevant to all aspects of Inga alley cropping, how to implement it and how best to promote the Inga system to the farmers.

 The Inga trees seem to grow faster in Cameroon and Ecuador than in Honduras.
-This is likely due to Cameroon and Ecuador being closer to the equator.
-This has caused a tendency for the Inga to over grow the crop while it is still growing, leading to no or reduced harvests.
+This is an impression rather than accurate measurement.
+This could be due to Cameroon and Ecuador being closer to the equator.
+Fast growth can cause the Inga to overgrow a crop which is still growing, leading to no or reduced harvest.
 The remedy is of course to prune the Inga again while the crop is growing.
 Farmers need to be made aware of this.
-The system is very new to them and they don’t necessarily think of it themselves.
+The system is very new to them and they don’t necessarily think of that themselves.

-It seems too that rather than leave an interval of 6 weeks between pruning and sowing a shorter interval of maybe 4 weeks is appropriate.
+It seems too that rather than leave an interval of 6 weeks between pruning and sowing a shorter interval of maybe 4 weeks or even less may be appropriate.
 However, for the very first pruning this might not allow enough prunings to rot down.
-If there has been good leaf fall beforehand that might not matter, but otherwise it might.
+If there has been good leaf fall beforehand that might not matter.

-Possibly wider alleys, say 5 or 6m rather than 4m, would help too.
+Possibly wider alleys, say 5 or 6m rather than 4m, would also help.

 The Inga have grown too fast and are badly shading the struggling maize.